kristopherjohnson/cxxforth/cxxforth.cpp.md

 the input buffer.

 In compilation mode, we have to copy the string somewhere where it can be found at execution time.
-The way we do this is to compile a forward-branch instruction, then copy the string's characters into the word definition between the branch and its target instruction, then at the branch target location we use `LITERAL` to put the address and length of the word in the definition onto the stack.
+The word `SLITERAL` implements this.
+It compiles a forward-branch instruction, then copies the string's characters into the current definition between the branch and its target instruction, then at the branch target location we use a couple of `LITERAL`s to put the address and length of the word in the definition onto the stack.

-`." ( "ccc<quote> -- )`
+`." ( "ccc<quote>" -- )`

 This word prints the given string.
 We can implement it in terms of `S"` and `TYPE`.

-        ": s\"   [char] \" parse",
-        "        state @ if",
+`.( ( "ccc<quote>" -- )`

+This is like `."`, but is an immediate word.
+It can be used to display output during the compilation of words.

+        ": sliteral",
         "    >r",
         "    ['] (branch) , here >r 0 ,",  // compile a branch with dummy offset
         "    r> r> 2dup >r >r",
-        "            swap cell+ swap",             // copy into the first byte after the offset "            dup allot  cmove align",      // allocate dataspace and copy string into it "            r> dup postpone then",        // resolve the branch "            cell+ postpone literal",      // compile literal for address "            r> postpone literal",         // compile literal for length "        then ; immediate",
+        "    swap cell+ swap",             // copy into the first byte after the offset "    dup allot  cmove align",      // allocate dataspace and copy string into it "    r> dup postpone then",        // resolve the branch "    cell+ postpone literal",      // compile literal for address "    r> postpone literal",         // compile literal for length "; immediate",

+        ": s\"   [char] \" parse",
+        "        state @ if postpone sliteral then ; immediate",

         ": .\"   postpone s\" postpone type ; immediate",